buresdv/Cork/README.md

 **Compiling Cork**

-1. Clone this repo using `git clone https://github.com/buresdv/Cork.git && cd Cork && open .`
-2. Double-click `Cork.xcodeproj`.
-Xcode should open the project
+1. Clone this repo using `git clone https://github.com/buresdv/Cork.git && cd Cork && open Cork.xcodeproj`.
+Xcode will open the project
-3. Wait until all the dependencies are resolved.
+2. Wait until all the dependencies are resolved.
 It should take a couple minutes at most
-4. In the file browser on the left, click `Cork` at the very top.
+3. In the file browser on the left, click `Cork` at the very top.
 It's the icon with the App Store logo
-5. In the pane that opens on the right, click `Signing & Capabilities` at the top
+4. In the pane that opens on the right, click `Signing & Capabilities` at the top
-6. Under `Signing`, switch the `Team` dropdown to `None`
+5. Under `Signing`, switch the `Team` dropdown to `None`
-7. Under `Signing → macOS`, switch the `Signing Certificate` to `Sign to Run Locally`
+6. Under `Signing → macOS`, switch the `Signing Certificate` to `Sign to Run Locally`
-8. In the Menu Bar, click `Product → Archive` and wait for the building to finish
+7. In the Menu Bar, click `Product → Archive` and wait for the building to finish
-9. A new window will open.
+8. A new window will open.
 From the list of Cork rows, select the topmost one, and click `Distribute App`
-10. In the popup that appears, click `Custom`, then click `Next` in the bottom right of the popup
+9. In the popup that appears, click `Custom`, then click `Next` in the bottom right of the popup
-11. Click `Copy App`
+10. Click `Copy App`
-12. Open the resulting folder.
+11. Open the resulting folder.
 You'll see an app called Cork.
 Drag Cork to your `/Applications/` folder, and you're done!

 ## License